glory-violet/mainworkingdirectory/README.md

 #### Use Cases:
 > Setting up IAM credentials is essential to ensure secure access to AWS resources.
 IAM enables fine-grained control over who can perform actions on resources.

-### 2.1 - Creating an AWS IAM User Credentials:
+### 2.1 - Creating an AWS IAM User:
 - Navigate to IAM section in AWS Management Console
 - Click on "Users" from the option at the left hand side.
-- Clicl "Create User"
+- Click "Create User"
 - Define the User Name. e.g. MongoDB-User
 - Tick Mark "Provide User Access to the AWS Mangement Console" option.
 - Select "I want to Create an IAM User" option.